Hyperdrive.el User Manual

 5.1.3 Master key

 The secret master key is combined with a seed (see Seeds) to generate a new public key for a hyperdrive when you run hyperdrive-new.
-Your master key is generated automatically by hyper-gateway.
+Your master key is generated automatically by the gateway.

 5.3 Naming